ScanMix: Learning from Severe Label Noise via Semantic Clustering and Semi-Supervised Learning: Experiments

+The CNWL dataset~\citep{jiang2020beyond} is a benchmark to study real-world web label noise in a controlled setting.
+Both images and labels are crawled from the web and the noisy labels are determined by matching images.
+The controlled setting provide different magnitudes of label corruption in real applications, varying from 0 to 80\%.
+CNWL provides controlled web noise for Mini-ImageNet dataset, called red noise.
+The red Mini-ImageNet consists of 50k training images and 5000 test images, with 100 classes.
+The original image sizes are of 84$\times$84 pixels, which are resized to 32$\times$32 pixels.
+The noise rates use in this work are 20\%, 40\%, 60\% and 80\%, as used in~\citep{FaMUS}.

+Clothing1M is a dataset of 14 classes containing 1 million training images downloaded from online shopping websites.
+All training images are resized to $256 \times 256$ pixels~\citep{li2020dividemix, han2019deep}.
+The noise rate is estimated to be asymmetric~\citep{yi2019probabilistic} with a rate of 40\%~\citep{xiao2015learning} and class distribution is heavily imbalanced.
+Clothing1M has 50k and 14k clean images for training and validation, respectively, but we do not use them for training.
+The testing set has 10k clean-labelled images.

-We also test our method on WebVision~\cite{WebVision}, which is a real-world large scale data set containing 2.4 million images collected from the internet, with the same 1000 classes from ImageNet~\cite{deng2009imagenet}.
+The WebVision~\citep{li2017webvision} is a real-world large scale dataset containing 2.4 million images collected from the internet, with the same 1000 classes from ImageNet~\citep{deng2009imagenet}.
 As the images vary in size, we resized them to $227 \times 227$ pixels.
 WebVision provides a clean test set of 50k images, with 50 images per class.
-We compare our model using the first 50 classes of the Google image subset, as in \cite{DivideMix, chen2019understanding}.
+We compare our model using the first 50 classes of the Google image subset, as in \citep{li2020dividemix, chen2019understanding}

+All experiments were run on Intel Core i9 computer with 128GB memory and 4x nVidia GeForce RTX 3090.